 Besides looking to content marketing as a niche, you can also provide content marketing as a service.
 Almost every business in any given niche is in need to content marketers who can write website copy, blog posts, e-newsletters, etc.

-What are the most lucrative freelance writing niches?
+What do you think are the most lucrative freelance writing niches?
 And what’s the best strategy for breaking into a niche for the first time?
-Share your views in the comments below and I’ll be happy to join in the discussion.
+Share your ideas in the comments below and I’ll be happy to join in the discussion.